ermartinez13/Slow-UP/README.md

 1. Run `docker compose watch` to start the services
 2. Run `docker compose logs -f` to view logs from services
-3. App will be available at `app.localhost`
+3. App will be available at `localhost`

 # Deployment